Prospekt (street)

-Prospekt (проспе́кт) is a Russian term describing a broad, multi-lane and very long straight street in urban areas, which serves as an arterial road.
+Prospekt (проспе́кт) is a term for a broad, multi-lane and very long straight street in urban areas, which serves as an arterial road.
 The use of "prospekt" as a road-related concept originated in the Russian Empire.

 As an urban area sprawls along transportation routes, the roads outside of city limits called chaussee (French for road surface) often also become converted into prospekts.

 History

 In the first years of construction of St Petersburg (in the early 18th century), the city's broad ways were called "perspectiva" (перспектива, literally, visual or graphical perspective).
 One of the world-known prospekts of Petersburg is Nevsky Prospekt.

 The name "prospekt" was widely used in the USSR where it was traditionally used for the main avenues in the newly constructed cities and cities’ blocks.
 Later on, the term came into the national languages of the Soviet Republics which became independent states in 1991.